weynelucas/django-db-adapter/README.md

 ```

 ## Settings
-Configuration for django-db-editor is all namespaced inside a single Django setting, named `DB_EDITOR`.
+Configuration for django-db-adapter is all namespaced inside a single Django setting, named `DB_EDITOR`.

 If you need to access the values of `db_editor` settings in your project, you should use the `settings` object.
 For example.